noobkid2411/amiga-your-mental-health-companion/Profile creation visualised/README.md

-The profile creation tab on the final application is currently visualised on a form structure powered by aitable database management.
+The profile creation tab on the final application is currently visualised on a form structure powered by airtable database management.

 The link of the form is here: https://airtable.com/shr1tX2XiNAdTK7EC